Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 id | The ID of the store
-currency-id | The ID of the currency that the store's products are purchasable with, provided in URL path sub-location-id | The sub location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store
+currency-id | The ID of the currency that the store's products are purchasable with sub-location-id | The sub location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store